Marching Sound Machine: Marching style

-As is the style commonly found in many Showstyle bands, The Sound Machine utilizes a variation of the high step marching style.
+As is the style commonly found in HBCU bands, The Sound Machine utilizes a variation of the high step marching style.
 This involves the lifting of the knee with legs directly in front, thighs parallel to the ground, and toes pointed downward.
 When the leg is elevated, there should be a 90-degree angle with the body and the thigh, and a 90-degree angle with the thigh and the shin.
 The leg is then lowered, and this is repeated with the other leg.
 This is informally referred to as the "chair step".